thameemk/SDE-PlacementQuestions/c-programming/3. Variables/README.md

 - Must start with an alphabet or an underscore only.
 It cannot start with a digit.
 - No whitespace is allowed.
 - Must not be any reserved word or keyword.

+Types of Variables in C
+- Based on scope
+- Based on storage class

+Constant Variable